FemkeKocken/m21project/Journal.md

 I might see if I can do some work on the pother prototypes.
 I'll keep you posted.

+I did the Hook models for the other 2 prototypes.
+This is starting to look good.

 ## Entry 10/4/2023 - end of day ##